Sebatollah/Major-Project/proposal.md

 - different worlds (world 1-1 would be level 1 world 2-1 would be the second world but still first level)
 - dialogue
 - tutorial levels and normal levels
+- animation(like idle animations and running animations etc)